How can I calculate my due date?

 |Uva Ursi||Valerian root||Wild Carrot Seed||Yarrow|

 Saunas, hot tubs, Jacuzzis, and tanning beds are NOT recommended in pregnancy.
 Increased body temperatures can cause problems for you and your baby.
 Even a hot bath or shower may cause light-headedness.
-So, moderate temperatures and a minimal length of time in the water is recommended.
+So, moderate temperatures and a minimal length of time in the water are recommended.

 Sex may be continued as long as you’re interested, and it causes no discomfort.
 Some women lose interest while pregnant, others have increased desire; either way is normal.
 Keep communication open with your partner and try varying positions for comfort.
 Your doctor will let you know if sex during your particular pregnancy is not appropriate.

 Travel is allowed until the last month of pregnancy.
 In the final month, don’t plan to drive more than 1-2 hours outside of Des Moines.
 Flying is allowed up to 36 weeks unless otherwise stated by your physician.
 When traveling, always drink plenty of water and walk around to stretch your legs every 1-2 hours.
 Wearing compression socks on your lower legs during long periods of travel is helpful to prevent leg swelling.

 Waterbeds are acceptable if the temperature is not too hot.
 There are some questions about electric blankets in pregnancy.
 If you need an electric blanket, please keep the temperature relatively low.

 Seatbelts are not only safe but essential!
 To properly wear a seatbelt in pregnancy, secure the lap belt under your belly, low and snug on your hip bones.
 Never wear the belt across or above your belly.
 The shoulder belt should fit snuggly between your breasts and off to the side of your belly.